 Traditional printing refers to lithography, flexography, and gravure/letterpress.
-The difference between traditional print and digital print is that there is no need to replace printing plates with digital printing whereas in analogue, printing plates have to be repeatedly replaced.
-This means that digital printing offers quicker turnaround times at lower costs.
+The difference is there is no need to replace printing plates whereas in analogue, printing plates have to be repeatedly replaced.
+This means that digital printing offers quicker turnaround times – and lower costs.

 Traditional printing/ offset printing is the perfect printing option when you require large quantities, and flexible paper sizing options.
 Digital printing is ideal for lower quantity prints, and when you require the quickest turnaround time – essentially, when you require print on demand.